angular/protractor/docs/server-setup.md

 Please note that if you set `sauceUser` and `sauceKey`, the settings for `seleniumServerJar`, `seleniumPort` and `seleniumArgs` will be ignored.

-Selenium Server and the Chrome Browser
+Connecting Directly to Browser Drivers
 --------------------------------------

-The Selenium Server is optional when you test against the Chrome browser.
-In your config file, you can set the chromeOnly option to true or false:

- - `chromeOnly: false` -  Your test script communicates with the Selenium Server (running locally or remotely).
-This is the default setting.
+Protractor can test directly against Chrome and Firefox without using a Selenium Server.
+To use this, in your config file set `directConnect: true`.

- - `chromeOnly: true` -  Your test script communicates directly with the ChromeDriver.
-The Selenium Server (running locally or remotely) will be ignored.
+ - `directConnect: true` -  Your test script communicates directly Chrome Driver or Firefox Driver, bypassing any Selenium Server.
+If this is true, settings for `seleniumAddress` and `seleniumServerJar` will be ignored.
+If you attempt to use a browser other than Chrome or Firefox an error will be thrown.

-The advantage of running only with Chrome is that your test scripts will start up and run faster.
-For more detailed information about chromeOnly, see the [chrome.js source code](https://code.google.com/p/selenium/source/browse/javascript/node/selenium-webdriver/chrome.js).
+The advantage of directly connecting to browser drivers is that your test scripts may start up and run faster.